jamesadhitthana/TunaForecaster/README.md

 * Trained using 70% of training data and tested using 30% of training data: 0.7527728114811788
 * Trained using 60% of training data and tested using 40% of training data: 0.7538558617593165

-The python script to make prediction model can be seen below
+The python script to make prediction model can be seen below:
 ```python
 from sklearn import svm
 from sklearn.model_selection import train_test_split